cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Automate requirements gathering and analysis

-Participants consistently envision AI helping with the heavy lift of capturing, consolidating, and refining requirements, especially across **heterogeneous sources** and long project timelines.
-Developers want AI to “be part of the meetings,” summarize discussions, and **keep track of details** that risk being dropped when documentation lags real-time conversation.
-Several respondents emphasize that iteration with users is unavoidable; they want AI to **facilitate** that iteration (e.g., surveys, scheduling, transcript synthesis) while keeping human validation in the loop.
+Participants consistently envision AI helping with the heavy lift of capturing, consolidating, and refining requirements, especially across heterogeneous sources and long project timelines.
+Developers want AI to "be part of the meetings," summarize discussions, and keep track of details that risk being dropped when documentation lags real-time conversation.
+Several respondents emphasize that iteration with users is unavoidable; they want AI to facilitate that iteration (e.g., surveys, scheduling, transcript synthesis) while keeping human validation in the loop.

-This theme also includes a strong desire for **context awareness**—AI should understand the project’s working style and org-specific conventions to avoid generic advice.
-Beyond capture, developers want AI to reconcile differences, **identify ambiguities and inconsistencies**, and produce concise, consumable summaries that reduce cognitive load.
+This theme also includes a strong desire for context awareness—AI should understand the project's working style and org-specific conventions to avoid generic advice.
+Beyond capture, developers want AI to reconcile differences, identify ambiguities and inconsistencies, and produce concise, consumable summaries that reduce cognitive load.

 **Sub-themes identified:**